albertoRainieri/devops-challenge/CHALLENGE_REPORT.md

 The current MongoDB implementation prioritizes simplicity and ease of setup for the challenge environment.
 However, several limitations should be addressed for production deployments:

-1. **Deployment vs StatefulSet**: A standard `Deployment` resource was used for simplicity, but **StatefulSet must be adopted for high availability** in production environments.
-StatefulSets provide:
-   - Stable, unique network identities for each pod
+1. **Deployment vs StatefulSet**: A standard Deployment resource was used for simplicity, but a StatefulSet should be adopted for production-grade MongoDB deployments.
+StatefulSets provide stable, unique network identities and persistent storage for each pod, ensuring predictable pod management.
+While features such as automatic failover and data consistency are handled by MongoDB itself, the StatefulSet pattern provides the necessary foundation to support those database-level capabilities reliably.
-   - Automatic Failover
-   - Data Consistency

 2. **Static PV/PVC with hostPath vs Dynamic Volume Provisioner**: The current implementation uses static PersistentVolume provisioning with `hostPath` backend, which requires node pinning and limits high availability.
 A **dynamic volume provisioner (StorageClass) would be better** for production, offering:
    - Automatic volume creation and binding